Back to Blog

 Explanation

-Although a crucial component of the Australian Parliament, the Governor-General cannot independently create or alter legislation.
-Their role involves formally approving Bills (Royal Assent) on behalf of the King.
-Many test-takers confuse the Governor-General's ceremonial powers with actual law-making authority.
+The Governor-General is part of the Australian Parliament but cannot independently create or alter legislation.
+The role is to formally approve Bills (Royal Assent) on behalf of the King.
+People often confuse the Governor-General's ceremonial powers with actual law-making authority.

 7. Can the Australian Constitution be changed easily?